|

 The major goals of the course

-Everyone should turn in a one page summary of the material they read and a one page report on the suggestions for the performance.
-Summary/Reaction: In addition, everyone will read one 12-25 page article on Poenulus or on some literary aspect of Roman comedy, write a one page (minimum) summary and one page (minimum) reaction to it (due Monday of Week 3).
-Midterm and Final: the midterm as well as the final will include translation/reading comprehension of both prepared and unseen passages, commentary on particular passages (grammatical, dramaturgical, and/or literary), and essay (more general questions about Roman culture and literary interpretation).
-Stage Production: Each person will participate in some aspect of the class production of a bilingual performance of the Poenulus to be staged during the 4th week of block for the Cornell community.
-Each person's participation will be crucial to the success of the performance, thus grading will be based on the effort you put into your role, your constant cooperation with the other members of the production, and the timeliness with which you accomplish each task (e.g. learning your lines, finding props, finishing costumes and music by the deadlines set by the directors).
-To make it easier for me to assess your involvement in the play, everyone will keep a log of the tasks they worked on each day and how much time they spent on each task.
-At the end of the course, you will turn this in along with a one or two page report summarizing what you accomplished, what you wished you had done but were not able to do, and what you learned from the experience.
+Each group should present to the class a detailed written summary/outline of the material they read and a discussion how ancient practices intersect with our performance.
+These reports will be the topic for the essay section of the midterm.
+Rubric for oral presentation.
+Summary/Reaction: In addition, everyone will read one 12-25 page article on Mercator (articles listed in the bibliography) or on some literary aspect of Roman comedy, write a typed, 1-2 page summary and 1-2 page response to it.
+If you prefer, you may blend the summary and response into one coherent 3-4 page paper (due Day 11).
+Rubric for summary-response papers.
+Midterm and Final: the midterm will include translation/reading comprehension of both prepared and unseen passages, commentary on particular passages (grammatical, dramaturgical, and/or literary), and essay (more general questions about Roman culture and literary interpretation).
+The final will include the previous as well as the possibility of an unseen passage to translate with the help of a dictionary and your commentary and/or a short Latin composition describing a character in the play.
+Stage Production: Each person will participate in performing a scene of 100-150 lines to be staged during the 4th week of block for the Cornell community.
+By performing a scene and seeing other scenes performed, you will not only understand the meaning of the Latin text more deeply but also the workings of (Roman) comedy from the inside out.
+Each person's participation will be crucial to the success of the performance, thus grading will be based on a) the effort you put into your role, b) your constant cooperation with the other members of the production, and c) the timeliness with which you accomplish each task (e.g. learning your lines, finding costumes and props, and music by the deadlines set by the directors).
+You can find the list of deadlines in the Production Schedule.
+At the end of the course, you will write a two page reflection summarizing 1) what you accomplished, 2) how your writing group and scene members worked together, 3) what you wished you had done but were not able to do, and 4) what you learned from the experience about Latin, Roman comedy, Roman society, and collaborating with others.
 Grading

 There will be no make-up quizzes.
 Exams can be made up only if pre-arranged and with a note from a doctor.
 Letter grades will be assigned according to the following pattern: